opentable/octopress/source/_posts/2013-08-05-using-vagrant-to-work-with-elasticsearch-on-your-local-machine.markdown

 * Developer creates a Vagrantfile to spin up a local VM
 * Vagrantfile gets iterated on as the development process goes forward

-Once the developer understands what they need to actually run their software, we would then go about creating an environment for this software to actually be deployed to for end-to-end testing.
+Once the developer understands what they need to actually run their software, we would then go about creating an environment to which this software will actually be deployed for end-to-end testing.
 I won't go any further into the details of our Vagrant flow in this post, if you want to read more about how to get started with Vagrant, then I would suggest reading [Vagrant Up and Running](http://shop.oreilly.com/product/0636920026358.do) by [Mitchell Hashimoto](https://twitter.com/mitchellh).

 Vagrant and ElasticSearch
 --

 Whilst reviewing a book on [ElasticSearch](http://www.elasticsearch.org/), I noticed how simple the instructions were to get up and running with ElasticSearch.
 I didn't want to manually do this, so I decided to use Vagrant (and Puppet) to take care of it for me.
-The instructions can be summarised as following:
+The instructions can be summarised as follows:

 * Download and install the JavaSDK
 * Download the specific ElasticSearch package